Mount Ecclesia: The vision

-Mount Ecclesia was founded after Max Heindel, Founder of the Rosicrucian Fellowship (8/08/1909) reported to have conctact with an anonymous figure identified as one of the Elder Brothers of the Rose Cross known as "The Teacher", who instructed that a permanent headquarters be established to support the twin mission of the Organization: to spread the Rosicrucian teachings, (the deeper Esoteric Christian Mysteries); and to heal the sick (according to the spiritual method delineated by the Order of the Rose Cross).
+Mount Ecclesia was founded after Max Heindel, Founder of the Rosicrucian Fellowship (8/08/1909) reported to have contact with an anonymous figure identified as one of the Elder Brothers of the Rose Cross known as "The Teacher", who instructed that a permanent headquarters be established to support the twin mission of the Organization: to spread the Rosicrucian teachings, (the deeper Esoteric Christian Mysteries); and to heal the sick (according to the spiritual method delineated by the Order of the Rose Cross).
 On the winter solstice of 1910 The Teacher gave Max Heindel a spiritual vision of the location through "Jupiter Consciousness/picture consciousness/spiritual vision/telepathy" with the mission to find it and start the work.

 Finding the location

 After months of unfruitful search along the Pacific coast between Los Angeles and San Diego California, the Heindels decided, on April 30, 1911, to go visit the famous Franciscan Mission San Luis Rey de Francia, founded in 1798 in Oceanside by Junipero Serra the Franciscan friar from Spain.
 On their way there by horse and buggy, they stumbled on the location matching the vision given earlier by The Teacher and discovered that the land was for sale.
 Mr. Heindel interrupted the trip to the Franciscan mission to return to the real estate office to buy the land.
 But the sign on the real estate office door said "Office closed to reopen on Wednesday May 3".
 On May 3, 1911, they returned with their friend Mr. Patterson to Oceanside to buy the land.
 Shortly after 3.00 pm (at 3.05 pm) Mr. Heindel signed the deed of purchase and secured it with a down payment.
 They went home to Ocean Park and the same evening Mr. Heindel named the property Mount Ecclesia.